 We charge no fees to agencies (or families) for advocating purposes.
 Waiting children are listed on Reece’s Rainbow by the agency or facilitation team who has their information, and inquiring families are referred back to that listing agency for additional information.

 Families applying with Reece’s Rainbow must already be in contact with a licensed home study social worker to complete their home study.
 You need to be in a financial position to pay for that upfront, along with any initial adoption agency fees.

 When your Reece’s Rainbow application is received AND accepted, your family sponsorship donation page (FSP) will be set up.

 These children have no time to spare.
 Their very lives depend on an aggressive, expedited adoption process….as quickly as the pieces can come together.
 If you do not feel you will be able to meet this requirement, please wait to request a match until you are closer to meeting this goal.
-If you need to save up for your home study and agency fees, please do so prior to inquiring about a particular child.
-We are very aware of the high cost of international adoption, and are sensitive to the financial needs of our adoptive families, but for the sake of the children, we must require this.
+If you need to save up for your home study and agency fees, please do so prior to committing to a particular child.

 1) Read carefully through our New Family page.

 It takes more than a heart of a gold and the desire to give a child a family to adopt internationally.
 Reece’s Rainbow does our best to help overcome the financial/cost obstacle, but there are many other factors that all families must meet before knowing if adoption is a realistic option.
 Our New Family page is designed to be an easy read to determine if you are qualified and financially prepared to make an adoption commitment at this time.